 PLEASE NOTE: a purchased ACLA membership is NOT the same as your login on the ACLA website.
 If you have not already done so, you will need to create a login/unique User ID on the ACLA website, such that you can create/access your seminar proposal and any papers submitted to your seminar.

 That depends.
 Seminars can run for either two or three days, depending on how many strong papers you get.
 The target is 8 papers for a two-day seminar, and 12 for a three-day seminar.
 We realize that sometimes you get a different number of strong submissions, and need to adjust the numbers slightly, so we have some flexibility on those numbers.
 A two-day seminar could have between 6-9 papers; a three-day seminar between 10 and 13.
 This allows for 15-20 minute presentations (shorter if you have 5 papers a day, the maximum we allow), with plenty of time for discussion.

-Don’t panic: we’ve only received about 1/8 to 1/10 of the total number of papers we will receive, and more than half of all papers will arrive on the final day.
+Don’t panic: more than half of all papers will arrive on the final day.
 It happens every year.
-So the number of papers you have now doesn’t reflect at all the number you will get.
+So the number of papers you have early in the process does not necessarily reflect the final total.
 If you ARE worried about having a low number of submissions, here are some things you can do:

-- Advertise.
+- Promote your seminar.
 Facebook, Twitter, and other social media are a great way to get people interested in your seminar.